SoujanyaPonnapalli/ScalingBlockchains/Consensus/Algorand.md

 # [Algorand](https://dl.acm.org/citation.cfm?id=3132757):  Scaling Byzantine Agreements for Cryptocurrencies.

 Algorand introduces a scalable cryptocurrency with transaction confirmation latencies on the order of a minute, using a new Byzantine Agreement Protocol for consensus.
-To achieve scalable consensus, Byzantine Agreement is performed amongst only a few participants, selected using a novel mechanism based Verifiable Random Functions.
+To achieve scalable consensus, Byzantine Agreement is performed amongst a few users, selected using a novel mechanism based Verifiable Random Functions.

 ## Problems Identified